Triangle Inclusive Careers

 - 6% of people with cognitive disabilities aged 21-64 live in poverty vs. 17.2% of all North Carolinians

-We determined that one of the primary problems is a lack of effective communication among employers, job seekers, and support agencies.
-Job seekers with autism/IDD often find the traditional application process inaccessible, while employers struggle to identify qualified applicants, given that many job seekers with autism/IDD have little to no previous job experience.
-Finding and maintaining long-term employment is, therefore, a persistent problem for those with autism/IDD.
+The Power of the Dream determined that there is a lack of effective communication among employers, job seekers, and support agencies.
+Job seekers with autism/IDD often find the traditional application process inaccessible, while many employers struggle to identify qualified applicants, given that job seekers with autism/IDD sometimes have little job experience.
+Support agencies often cannot establish effective long-term relationships with job seekers or employers.
+And, without proper support, both new employees and employers may find they cannot sustain the employment for a full first year.

 The Triangle Inclusive Careers portal and the support of The Power of the Dream aims to solve these issues and provide qualified and supported candidates to employers and better opportunities for job seekers.